Jeff Flake’s Senate Seat Is The New Battleground For Trumpism

-When Arizona Rep. Martha McSally declared her Senate candidacy last week, she did so with a video that presented her as a foul-mouthed combatant who would make President Trump proud.
+When Arizona Rep. Martha McSally declared her Senate candidacy last week, she did so with a video that presented her as a foulmouthed combatant who would make President Trump proud.

 “Like our president, I’m tired of PC politicians and their BS excuses,” she says before adding with a chuckle: “I’m a fighter pilot, and I talk like one.
 That’s why I told Washington Republicans to grow a pair of ovaries and get the job done.”

-A beat later, text on screen calls attention to an f-bomb McSally reportedly dropped during last year’s health care debate.
-There also are several brief snippets of Trump praising the congresswoman. (“My friend, Martha McSally. … She’s the real deal. … She’s tough.”)
+A beat later, text on screen calls attention to an F-bomb McSally reportedly dropped during last year’s health care debate.
+There also are several brief snippets of Trump praising the lawmaker. (“My friend, Martha McSally. … She’s the real deal. … She’s tough.”)

 McSally’s video is the most explicit rendering of Trump’s outsized influence on a race that has taken many unexpected turns in the first year of his presidency.
-It’s a Republican primary that once figured to match vehemently anti-Trump Sen. Jeff Flake against an anti-establishment populist but now features three candidates — including Joe Arpaio, the former lawman known for overzealous immigration enforcement and birtherism — competing for Trump’s affections and voters.
+It’s a Republican primary that once figured to match vehemently anti-Trump Sen. Jeff Flake against an antiestablishment populist but now features three candidates — including Joe Arpaio, the former sheriff known for overzealous immigration enforcement and birtherism — competing for Trump’s affections and voters.
 It’s a seat Democrats have hopes of flipping in a state where demographics are changing in their favor, and where a prized recruit, Rep. Kyrsten Sinema, is expected to be their nominee.
 It’s also a seat that could determine control of the Senate, where Republicans have a fragile majority.

-Trump confirmed speculation he would put his thumb on the scale last August, when he called Flake “toxic” in a tweet that also encouraged Flake’s main challenger, Kelli Ward.
+Trump confirmed speculation he would put his thumb on the scale last August, when he called Flake “toxic” in a tweet that also encouraged Flake’s main challenger, former state Sen. Kelli Ward.
 Then Steve Bannon, Trump’s chief political strategist, left the White House and endorsed Ward as part of his effort to turn the 2018 midterms in a war against those seen as obstacles to Trumpism.

 But Flake is now out of the picture, choosing to retire and ratchet up his Trump critiques from the refuge of lame-duck status.
 Bannon is gone, too.
 His catty comments about the Trump family in Michael Wolff’s newly published Fire and Fury made him toxic to the Trump movement and forced Ward to awkwardly distance herself from Bannon and his once-coveted support.